Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach

 Search-based testing has emerged as a key strategy for the system-level evaluation of \glspl{as} across a range of domains, including autonomous vehicles, aerial drones, robotic platforms, and other complex multi-input \gls{ai}-based systems.
 The central idea is to automate the exploration of complex, high-dimensional scenario spaces using evolutionary search to uncover failure-inducing behaviors.

-Ben Abdessalem et al.~\cite{benabdessalem2016testing} pioneered a multi-objective strategy that combines search-based testing with surrogate models based on neural networks to assess advanced driver assistance systems in simulation.
-In subsequent works, the authors extended their approach to detect conflicts between automated system functions~\cite{benabdessalem2018testing} and to test vision-based control systems~\cite{benabdessalem2018vision}, demonstrating that their methods uncovered substantially more critical scenarios than baseline techniques.
-Dreossi et al.~\cite{dreossi2019compositional} proposed a compositional search-based framework tailored for \gls{ml}-enabled \glspl{ads}, leveraging constraints from both perception and system input spaces to isolate counterexamples efficiently.
+Ben Abdessalem et al.~\cite{benabdessalem2016testing, benabdessalem2018testing} pioneered a multi-objective strategy that combines search-based testing with surrogate models based on neural networks to assess advanced driver assistance systems in simulation.
+Dreossi et al.~\cite{dreossi2019compositional} proposed a compositional, search-based framework tailored for \gls{ml}-enabled \glspl{ads}, leveraging constraints from both the perception and system input spaces to efficiently isolate counterexamples.
 Sartori~\cite{sartori2019simulation} proposed a simulation-based testing framework for autonomous robots that leverages search-based techniques to guide the generation and selection of virtual test worlds, incorporating test objectives, prior results, and dynamic agents.
-Through two industrial case studies involving mobile robots, the approach demonstrated its capability to reveal safety-critical failures efficiently, even in low-fidelity simulations.
 Haq et al.~\cite{haq2022efficient} introduced \emph{SAMOTA}, which employs many-objective optimization with surrogate models to efficiently surface safety violations by approximating expensive simulations.
 Kolb et al.~\cite{kolb2021fitness} developed a set of fitness function templates tailored for search-based testing of \glspl{ads} in intersection scenarios.
-This work extended earlier efforts on highway environments~\cite{hauer2019fitness} and showed that tailored fitness definitions can significantly improve the generation of diverse and safety-relevant tests compared to random testing baselines.
+This work builds on earlier efforts in highway environments~\cite{hauer2019fitness} and demonstrates that tailored fitness definitions can significantly enhance the generation of diverse, safety-relevant tests compared to random testing baselines.